-Feeling weighed down by the sense of isolation and loneliness those with Saturn here are often burdened with the need to sacrifice their individual, personal goals.
+Those with Saturn here are also often burdened with the need to sacrifice their personal goals.
 Firstly this is done through a sense of guilt, and secondly through obligation and finally, the chains of responsibility.
-Astrologer Liz Greene says the twelfth house is always a difficult house unless the path of service is pursued, and that somehow the release of energy in this way alleviates much of the frustration and loneliness which accompanies 12th house planets, and makes the required sacrifices bearable.
+However, they need to bridge their sense of loneliness and separateness with a sense of community and continuity, it is far better to be a vessel and to try and express rather than repress a 12th house Saturn.
+Astrologer Liz Greene says the 12th house is always a difficult house unless the path of service is pursued, and that somehow the release of energy in this way alleviates much of the frustration and sense of aloneness which accompanies 12th house planets, and makes the required sacrifices bearable.

 Guilt looms large with this placement of Saturn although it is generalized rather than specific guilt.
 It may cause a man to seek penance through solitude, or there may be religious penance in the literal sense resulting in the monk or the nun.
 It may apparently be involuntary penance as is the case with incarceration; but the man himself chooses this course although he may not consciously believe he will have to pay.
 It may result in sickness or withdrawal from conscious awareness through drugs, alcohol, or insanity.
 Or it may be much more subtle and less drastic, as in the case of the man who is always alone and always feels separation from the rest of humanity and the rest of life, no matter how many people he surrounds himself with.
 Saturn: A New Look at an Old Devil